mimanjh/426_final/README.md

 We selected different regression methods like Linear Regression, knn, Lasso, Decision Tree, Naive bayes, and Forest to test our dataset.
 Using GridSearchCV we were able to find the appropriate parameter values.
 By doing so, we were able to calcualte model metrics.
 We retrieved the **root-mean-square** (rmse) and the **cross validation** (cv) from the models that we have tested.

 # Model Justification
-Linear Model:
+**Linear Model**:
 rmse:  7.362988708711129e-10
 cv:  2.8467565565876175e-10

-KNN Model:
+**KNN Model**:
 rmse:  62610.592543503764
 cv:  15803.461720104542

-Lasso:
+**Lasso**:
 rmse:  4.239566307252631e-06
 cv:  3.3784014691009395e-06

-Tree Regressor:
+**Tree Regressor**:
 rmse:  68087.21755274128
 cv:  20522.0325581909

-Forest:
+**Forest**:
 rmse:  117870.44830855382
 cv:  79758.59977031744

-Naive Bayes:
+**Naive Bayes**:
 rmse:  143560.01764258926
 cv:  147268.57615946242

+*The given list is the rmse and cv we have retrieved from the models* By looking at our models, we can see that KNN gave the lowest RMSE.
+However, it's results are not very interpretable.
+Therefore we will go with the second best model which was the decision tree with 15 leaves.
+(Decision Tree model with 15 leaves contains the 2nd lowest RMSE.)

 # Results

-KNN gave the lowest RMSE, but it's results are not very interpretable, therefore we will go with the second best model which was the decision tree with 15 leaves.
 Its variable importance features are given below.

 # Conclusion